alex-sharifi/linux-tips/README.md

 - A *shell builtin*, commands built into the shell itself. i.e. `cd` is a shell builtin.
 - A *shell function*, miniature shell scripts incorporated into the environment.
 - An *alias*, commands we define ourselves, built from other commands.

-- When square brackets appear in the description of a command's syntax, they indicate optional items.
+When square brackets appear in the description of a command's syntax, they indicate optional items.
 A vertical bar indicates mutually exclusive items.

+# Wildcards

+Because the shell uses filenames so much, it provides special characters to help you rapidly specify groups of filenames.

+- `*` matches any characters, i.e. `*` matches all files, or `g*.txt` matches any file beginning with _g_ followed by any characters and ending with _.txt_.
+- `?` matches any single character, i.e. `Data???` matches any file beginning with _Data_ followed by exactly three characters.
+- `[characters]` matches any character that is a member of the set of `characters`.
+- `[!characters]` matches any character that is not a member of the set of `characters`.
+- Wildcards always expand in sorted order.<sup>pg 54</sup>

 # Useful Linux Commands